-Question G. If the Oregon corporation is a subsidiary in an affiliated group, or a subsidiary in a parent-subsidiary controlled group, enter the name and FEIN of the parent corporation.
-For definition of a subsidiary in an affiliated group or a parent-subsidiary controlled group, see IRS Form 1120, Schedule K.
+Question F. If the Oregon corporation is a subsidiary in an affiliated group, or a subsidiary in a parent-subsidiary controlled group, enter the name and FEIN of the parent corporation.
+For definition of a subsidiary in an affiliated group or a parent-subsidiary controlled group, see federal Form 1120, Schedule K.

-Question H. Enter the total number of corporations doing business in Oregon that are included in this return.
+Question G. Enter the total number of corporations doing business in Oregon that are included in this return.

-Question M. Utility or telecommunications companies.
-Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using double-weighted sales factor formula (ORS 314.280 and accompanying rules).
+Question L. Utility or telecommunications companies.
+Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using double-weighted sales factor formula (ORS 314.280 and supporting rules).
 Check the box if making this election.

-Question N. Interstate broadcaster.
-Check this box only if you or an affiliate included in this return meet the definition provided in ORS 314.680: a taxpayer that engages in the for-profit business of broadcasting to persons located both within and outside of this state and that for the tax year is of a class or type of taxpayer that would properly be subject to apportionment under ORS 314.680 to 314.690 as in effect prior to June 6, 2014.
-If this box is checked, you must include a schedule for interstate broadcaster apportionment.
-See "Special filing requirements."
+Question M. Interstate broadcaster.
+Check this box only if you or an affiliate included in this return meet the definition provided in ORS 314.680: a taxpayer that engages in the for-profit business of broadcasting to persons located both within and outside this state and that for the tax year is of a class or type of taxpayer that would properly be subject to apportionment under ORS 314.680 to 314.690.